aennaco/Windows-11-Automated-Folder-Backup/README.md

-# Windows 11 Automated Backup
+# Windows 11 Automated Folder Backup

 Automate your backup process on Windows 11 with this simple and efficient script.